 This topic originated from a question posed by a young woman crewing on the Denis Sullivan.
 She mentioned hearing about twelve forts on St. Croix – a claim I find dubious.
 To the best of my knowledge, there were only four forts during the Danish rule.

 Information shared by Craig Harms of Sea Thru Kayaks highlighted the presence of Grieg’s Fort (1788-1801) in the Salt River Bay National Historical Park and Ecological Preserve.
-Although only remnants of the earthen berm remain today, historical maps confirm its existence.
+Also known as Fort St. Jacques, only remnants of the earthen berm remain today, although historical maps confirm its existence.
 Additionally, NPS records mention Fort Flamand / Fort Sale (1642-1665) from the French occupation era in the same area.
 Olassee Davis described Fort Flamand as an 11-cannon earth fortification in a Daily News op-ed from 06/06/2017.

-In searching the Library of Congress archives, I found an old, undated, French map of St Croix and Puerto Rico, which is listed amongst the Maps of the Interests page.
+In the Library of Congress archives, is an old, undated, French map of St Croix and Puerto Rico, which is listed amongst the Maps of the Interests page.

 Shown here is the St Croix portion with “le Fort” clearly marked at “Riviere Sallee”, Salt River.